timboudreau/giulius/README.md

 Above we mentioned that `SettingsBuilder` can specify "namespaces" - logically independent settings objects which load from different places.

-We make this very easy to use with Dependencies, as follows:  Usually a subsystem deals with specific configuration just for it.
+We make this very easy to use with Dependencies, as follows:  In a large application, often a subsystem deals with specific configuration just for it.
 And particularly with legacy code, it may already have configuration loading code that expects that configuration to be isolated from the rest of the system.
 You *could* just take all such configuration,